jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The solution to radicalization is giving power to the frontline.
 Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.

 We're already starting to use digital tools to improve our lives.
-For example with Uber, Etsy, Airbnb, and YouTube product review.
+For example with Uber, Etsy, Shopify, Airbnb, and YouTube product review.
 Wanting to control more is the rebellion inside our mind we need to establish the Internet Age.

 After all, controlling tools is the Nature of all political battles.
 Whether in galaxies far far away.
 Street fights in parking lots.
 Wars between nations.
 Or your own life.
 It's why antagonists make new tools against the rules.
 And why I needed to write a book to remind everyone philosophies and regulations are supposed to empower protagonists and player gods to push human evolution, not get in the way.